PaulMainwood/PairedComparisons.jl/README.md

 ## Incremental and Global Algorithms

-There are two separate approaches to paired comparisons in this package:
+There are two separate approaches to paired comparisons, and both the structure of the algoirthms and the interface in this package are handled differently in each case.

 ### Incremental algorithms